-See Class of Restriction in Avaya Aura Communication Manager Feature Description and Implementation, 555-245-205, for more information on setting up dialing out restrictions.
+See Class of Restriction in Avaya Aura® Communication Manager Feature Description and Implementation for more information on setting up dialing out restrictions.

-See Administering Network Connectivity on Avaya Aura® Communication Manager, 555-233-504, for more information on using trunk access codes.
+See Administering Network Connectivity on Avaya Aura® Communication Manager for more information on using trunk access codes.

-See Facility Restriction Levels and Traveling Class Marks Avaya Aura® Communication Manager Feature Description and Implementation, 555-245-205 and Route Pattern in Avaya Aura® Communication Manager Screen Reference, for more information on assigning Facility Restriction Levels.
+See Facility Restriction Levels and Traveling Class Marks in Avaya Aura® Communication Manager Feature Description and Implementation and Route Pattern in Avaya Aura® Communication Manager Screen Reference for more information on assigning Facility Restriction Levels.

-See Call Detail Recording in Avaya Aura® Communication Manager Feature Description and Implementation, 555-245-205, and Station in Avaya Aura® Communication Manager Screen Reference, for more information on using Call Detail Recording (CDR) on station telephones.
+See Call Detail Recording in Avaya Aura® Communication Manager Feature Description and Implementation and Station in Avaya Aura® Communication Manager Screen Reference for more information on using Call Detail Recording (CDR) on station telephones.

-See Class of Restriction and Station in Avaya Aura® Communication Manager Screen Reference, for more information on using Class of Restriction (COR) on station telephones.
+See Class of Restriction and Station in Avaya Aura® Communication Manager Screen Reference for more information on using Class of Restriction (COR) on station telephones.

-See Remote Access in Avaya Aura® Communication Manager Feature Description and Implementation, 555-245-205 for more information on allowing authorized callers to access the system from remote locations.
+See Remote Access in Avaya Aura® Communication Manager Feature Description and Implementation for more information on allowing authorized callers to access the system from remote locations.

-See Barrier Codes in Avaya Aura® Communication Manager Feature Description and Implementation, 555-245-205 on page 1341, for information on barrier codes.
+See Barrier Codes in Avaya Aura® Communication Manager Feature Description and Implementation for information on barrier codes.

-See AAA Services in Avaya Aura® Communication Manager Feature Description and Implementation, 555-245-205, and Maintenance Commands for Avaya Aura® Communication Manager, Branch Gateways and Servers for details on administering user profiles and logins.
+See AAA Services in Avaya Aura® Communication Manager Feature Description and Implementation and Maintenance Commands for Avaya Aura® Communication Manager, Branch Gateways and Servers for details on administering user profiles and logins.